andres81/Model_of_the_Psyche/case-files/bullying-at-work-and-in-education/README.md

 firmly](https://nos.nl/artikel/2512864-utrechtse-studentes-mikpunt-van-seksisme-in-grietenpresentatie-door-corps).
-Shouldn't you, as a mayor, but also as a municipality, act proactively, by agreeing to a rules of engagement agreement between the representatives of society, the local governemnt in this case, and the society?
+Shouldn't you, as a mayor, but also as a municipality, act proactively, by agreeing to a rules of engagement agreement between the representatives of society, the local government in this case, and the society?
 Stating that you do protect the citizens of the Netherlands, and not abuse them.
-But also the consequences if not honoring the agreement.
-Stating clear control mechanisms, like a audit trail how every natural person that comes to become a member is treated, how they are protected from rape, sexual abuse, mental abuse, threats, manipulation into doing unlawful things and what not.
-You should clearly show proof of doing everything in your power to prevent mistreatment of natural persons by organisations, or better said, any entity other than natural persons, that fall under your jurisdiction.
+But also the consequences of not honoring the agreement.
+Stating clear control mechanisms, like an audit trail how every natural person that comes to become a member is treated, how they are protected from rape, sexual abuse, mental abuse, threats, manipulation into doing unlawful things and what not.
+Protecting them from psycho- and sociopaths, sadists, narcissists, and other types of human beings that merely care about consuming human emotions caused by the situation they create for just that purpose.
+Or are the mayor and the municipalities in the Netherlands that naive, that they want us to believe, that these organisations will regulate themselves from within without any oversight from outside, society?
+Trusting also, that signals will come out, because there is no contract signed by members to keep their mouth shut, if things go very wrong?
+You should clearly show
+proof of doing everything in your power to prevent mistreatment of natural persons by organisations, or better said, any entity other than natural persons, that fall under your jurisdiction.
 If not, I would like to refer to Sartre: You